richard-scryber/PaperworkDayDocs/docs/how_it_works.md

 With the frame fully loaded, the paperwork script can `generate` a document by passing the content again via the messaging api, to the waiting Blazor application.
 This application will decode the message, and interpret the generate request, loading any remote files as needed.

 403 redirects are generally ignored, but content can be obtained from any service the current user has direct access to.
-If they are alread authenticated onto a site, then the content can be retrieved.
+If they are already authenticated onto a site, then the content can be retrieved.

 {: .note }
-> Paperwork must be the in the root of the page, for security reasonst we do not support being within a frame.
+> Paperwork must be the in the root of the page, for security reasons we do not support the library being within a frame.
 > So nested frames within frames cannot be used to pull content.

-Once generated then the preview will be rendered using the pdf.js library into the frame at the requested page.
+Once generated then the preview will be rendered using the pdf.js library into a canvas on the frame at the requested page.

 ---

 ## Retrieving content

-Once the document has been generated, the Blazor application holds a reference the the binary data.
+Once the document has been generated, the Blazor application holds a reference the the binary data for the generated document.

 To retrieve this again the messaging api is used and the data encoded and transferred across the boundary.
 If the document is very large, or has large images or fonts within it, then it may fail or cause poor performance.